PrivateAIM/documentation/src/showcases/cord/cord_demo.md

 #### Step 3.3 - Code submission
-Upload your analysis code within the UI and select the entrypoint (script to be executed at stations if multiple files are submitted).
+Upload your analysis code within the UI and select the entrypoint (script to be executed at nodes if multiple files are submitted).
 The hash of the uploaded files and query needs to be signed by using the Offline Tool with your private key.
 The next steps guide you through the general submission process, exemplified by the submission of [R demo train 2](https://github.com/PHT-Medic/cord-pht-demo/blob/master/R/demo-train-2.R).